chaupow/chaupow.github.com/_posts/2013-11-27-bachelor-thesis.md

 ## Bachelor Thesis
-### Regular Augmentations of Planar Graphs with Low Degree
 It is done!
 I have finished my bachelor thesis successfully and the four months working on it were some of the coolest months in my life.

 [![Bachelor Thesis](/assets/img/bachelor1.jpg "Regular Augmentations of Planar Graphs with Low Degree")](http://i11www.iti.uni-karlsruhe.de/_media/teaching/theses/ba_chaunguyen.pdf)